 If the water is still cloudy and sandy, putting plants, decorations, filters, and anything else into the aquarium will only serve to further agitate and reagitate the sand which has not yet settled.

 Allow all of the sand to settle, and then add in everything else.
+If you need some plant suggestions then here is our top 5 for sand aquariums.

 5. Just Be As Careful As Humanly Possible